 - (i) Each self-contained dwelling is to be separately metered.
-Meter tails to the consumer unit shall be 25 mm2 minimum. - Meters shall be located in meter boxes which shall be located in an unobtrusive (ii) place to the front and outside of the building, where possible. - All meters must be installed and tested prior to the Certificate of Practical (iii) Completion being issued. - All meters must be identified by house no to indicate, which dwelling to it refers. (iv) - All meter boxes shall be provided with a key. (v)
+Meter tails to the consumer unit shall be 25 mm minimum. - (ii) Meters shall be located in meter boxes which shall be located in an unobtrusive place to the front and outside of the building, where possible (in cupboards inside each flat for flat blocks with separate landlords' meter inside each block located in cupboards within the communal area). - (iii) All meters must be installed and tested prior to the Certificate of Practical Completion being issued. - (iv) All meters must be identified by house no to indicate, which dwelling to it refers. - (v) All meter boxes shall be provided with a key.

-Consumer units and distribution boards shall be Crabtree Starbreaker Metal Clad or equivalent approved by the Employer range fitted 1500mm from floor to the underside of the unit with each circuit fitted with RCBO circuit breaker, providing 30mA RCBO protection.
+Consumer units and distribution boards shall be Crabtree Starbreaker Metal Clad range or equivalent approved by the Employer fitted 1500mm from floor to the underside of the unit with each circuit fitted with RCBO circuit breaker, providing 30mA RCBO protection.
 Each unit will be sized to provide a minimum of 25% spare capacity for future use.
 Individual RCBOs to be provided for each circuit.

-Unused ways in the consumer unit will be blanked off and each circuit shall be clearly marked to identify its use.
+Two spare unused ways in the consumer unit will be blanked off and each circuit shall be clearly marked to identify its use.
 Appropriate warning labels shall be attached to the unit to identify how to test and operate RCBO devices.